joshuagryphon/plastid/docs/source/examples/count_vector.rst

 Working with vectors of counts interactively
 --------------------------------------------

- ..
-TODO : update all count vectors in this example

 To count :term:`read alignments` along a transcript, we need two types of data:

   #.
 An :term:`annotation` of transcript models